Sometimes, it can feel as if breast pain is just par for the course when you’re a woman!

 - How long does perimenopause breast pain last?

 - How do I get rid of hormonal breast pain?

 Yep, absolutely.
 But before we get into this, let’s do a quick refresh of what menopause is.

-Menopause is the exact moment in time 12 months after your last period.
+Menopause is the phase in time where it’s been 12 months since your last period.

 The months and years leading up to this time are called “perimenopause”.

 After you hit that 12-month mark, you are “post-menopausal”.

 During perimenopause, your hormones are like an airplane that is making a rocky descent onto the menopause landing strip.